 Click Add Domain to create your addon domain …

-Your new addon domain will be set up and ready …
+Your new addon domain is now created …

-Note: If you get an error message, make sure that your hosting setup allows you to create addon domains …
+Note: Make sure that your hosting setup allows you to create addon domains …

 (Contact your web host if you get error messages)

-You can easily remove an addon domain using the cPanel Addon Domains function.
+You can also easily remove an addon domain using the Addon Domains panel.

-To delete addon domains, go to the Addon Domains > Modify Addon Domain panel, locate the domain you want to delete and click Remove …
+To delete addon domains, go to Addon Domains > Modify Addon Domain, select the item you would like to delete and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …